University of Waterloo resources

 - University Affairs' career advice section contains several useful articles for graduate students thinking about their career options and professional development.

 - ImaginePhD is a free career exploration and planning tool targeting PhD students and postdoctoral scholars in the humanities and social sciences.
-For PhD students in the sciences, myIDP (Individual Development Plan), provides similar planning and career exploration tools.
+For PhD students in STEM fields, myIDP (Individual Development Plan), provides similar planning and career exploration tools.